thewangclass/thewangclass.github.io/_posts/2020-09-30-how-i-became-a-teacher.md

 The summer after my freshman year, I shadowed a cardiologist near where I grew up.
 I watched as he spent but the briefest of moments with each patient, barely taking any time to make conversation and only making his rounds.
 I don't fault him for it - I don't know the demands of cardiologists and how many patients he had to see (he had to commute between two different hospitals) - but it was far different from the picture painted by the books I read as a kid (looking at you The Christmas Shoes and My Sister's Keeper).
 Based on this perception of working as a physician, I decided I did not want to become one.

 Now I had a conundrum, what career path to follow?
 Becoming a doctor, pursuing a graduate degree, both of these were no longer options for me.
 One option was left - entering the industry with a bachelors degree, which wasn't ideal for a biomedical engineer.
 It was this time, Fall of my Sophomore year, when I found out one of my friends was taking a teaching class through the UTeach program.
 I thought, "Why not?" and signed up for the class with them.
 Wow - what a blast.
 Besides a not-so-great teaching partner, I had a blast learning about the theory of how people learn, teaching elementary schoolers, and the great community.
-I took the next course, then the next, then the next, and by the end of junior year I was strongly considering going into teaching after I retired from a career in engineering.
+I took the next course, then the next, and by the end of sophomore year I was strongly considering going into teaching after I retired from a career in engineering.

+This all changed in late July.
+I visited my home church to debrief them and got into a conversation with an old family friend.
+This auntie had a daughter that had also studied biomedical engineering.
+I started sharing about my idea of becoming a teacher and the auntie immediately started saying, in an incredulous tone, why I would do something like that.
+Why would you put all that effort in getting a biomedical engineering degree only to become a teacher?
+In Asian culture, you don't talk back to your elders, especially aunties you grew up with.
+However, I was definitely fuming, albeit silently.
+As I withstood the barrage of rebuke, I started thinking about going directly into teaching as a form of rebellion.
+And - the more I thought about it, why not?

+Why not go into teaching right after college?
+This idea started taking root in the deepest parts of my mind.
+I thought more about it - why not?
+What was keeping me from going into teaching?
+After some further thought, I managed to break my reasons down into manageable chunks:
+1. I valued security.
+Engineering jobs are pretty steady and I thought it would be fairly simple for me to get a job.
+2. I valued the ability to provide for my family as the breadwinner.
+Being able to make enough money to allow my spouse to stay at home if they wanted to, and being able to support and raise and send kids to college - what an idea.
+3. I valued the prestige.
+If you're an engineer, you're looked upon as someone having a great career, even moreso in Asian cultures.
+Despite not wanting to give value to this - I did.
+4. I valued creating.
+There's the idea of creating things unique to yourself that I have always liked.
+Being able to solve problems and create solutions to things was something I wanted to find in a job.

+I evaluated these values with my other values: being independent, breaking norms, doing what I want to do and like to do, doing what I feel called to do at this point in my life, my past experiences, finding meaning, and more.
+Long story short, after a long period of introspection and thought, I decided to go right into teaching after graduating.

+Afterwards, I focused my coursework and extracurriculars on becoming the best teacher I could be.
+That's how I got into upper division math and programming courses, TA-ing for classes, and other stuff.

+That is the story of how I embarked on my teaching career.
+There's more to tell - how I started teaching computer science, my philosophy on grades, my extracurriculars/jobs - but that will be for another time.